GesaGad/alx-pre_course/0x01-git/README.md

-i am doing it finally
+I am an alx eng